If you can’t find the answer to your question below, please contact us by clicking here.

 How many girls register for camp?

-Roughly half the campers are girls of all ages but varies from week to week.
+Roughly half the campers are girls of all ages but it varies from week to week.

 What is the camper to staff ratio during soccer?